-Candidate key: The candidate key is a set of candidate attributes that can uniquely identify a tuple.
-The Primary key can be selected from these attributes.
+- Candidate key: The candidate key is a set of candidate attributes that can uniquely identify a tuple.
+More interestingly, we can derive the primary key from the candidate key.

 16. What are ACID properties in DBMS?

-Isolation: This property ensures secure and independent processing of transactions simultaneously without interfering.
-However, the sequence of transactions is not ensured.
+- Isolation : This property ensures secure and independent processing of transactions simultaneously without interfering.
+However, it does not ensure the sequence of transactions.

-Durability: This property ensures that the results of a transaction or the database contents after a system crash or any other failure may not be lost.
+- Durability : This property ensures that the results of a transaction or the database content should be intact even after a system crash or any other failure.